jsnchon/acai-omr/README.md

 sudo apt install musescore3
 sudo apt install imagemagick

+also need to make sure git clone with submodules flag or init them after pulling/cloning

 training stuff will be helped along by new machine setup util script, need to also download data

 important papers in this project: